 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of France
+International entry status: Entry is unrestricted for citizens and permanent residents of France

 Requirements for reentering:

 The government of France has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/6/22.
 Please check the latest COVID-19 travel safety regulations closer to the travel date of your train to Paris from Berlin.

 There are a few train stations in Paris to start your route from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. In Berlin you have a few train station options to choose from for your arrival including Berlin Hbf, Berlin Spandau and Berlin Südkreuz.